SPECIAL CONSIDERATION FOR MAA’S

 Here is my own mission statement:

-1) I am working for the day when every same-sex attracted, minor-attracted, and transsexual (tx) person has the opportunity to join a support group to overcome their temptations, and joining such a group is as common and acceptable as chemically dependent people attending Alcoholics/Narcotics Anonymous.
+1) I am working for the day when every same-sex attracted, minor-attracted, and transsexual (tx) person has the opportunity to join a support group to overcome their temptations, and when joining such a group is as common and acceptable as chemically dependent people attending Alcoholics/Narcotics Anonymous.

 2) I am working for the day when adults who realize that they are minor-attracted can easily find resources to overcome temptation before they cross the legal lines and a child gets hurt.

-4) I am working for the day when the Church realizes that the ground is level at the foot of the cross; that however great our sin, Jesus is a greater Savior; and that we are all sinners in need of continuous forgiveness.
+4) I am working for the day when the Church realizes that the ground is level at the foot of the cross, that however great our sin, Jesus is a greater Savior, and that we are all sinners in need of continuous forgiveness.
 I want to see our churches recognize that Jesus is mighty to save and can deliver anyone from the power of sexual sin.
 I want to see our churches become places where ssa/ma/tx people can find love, support, fellowship, prayer, accountability, and friendship as they work to overcome their temptations.

 What can you do to help?
 Begin by working on your own issues.
 Take responsibility for your own growth and maturity.
 Practice self-examination and confession of sin, confident in the mercy and forgiveness that covers you.
 Be in the Word and in prayer as you passionately pursue Jesus and His righteousness.